SchoolListit/SchoolListIt-Platform/README.md

 - **Accesible:** careful attention to the user experience regardless of the user's physical or other challenges
 - **Extensible:** easily extended source code with well documented standards for adding features

 Pairing React with WordPress, we've set up a toolchain for integrating existing tools and making room for new solutions.
 During a global pandemic, it is ideal for local developers to build local solutions for local problems.
 WordPress brings with it one of the largest developer communites in the world, and REACT can integrate easily with any REST API.
-These are the exact right tools to **"bring it all together"**.
+These are the tools that can **"bring it all together"** and provide a platform for rapid response to disruption in the education space.

 ### Architecture
 <img src="https://github.com/megphillips91/schlistit/blob/master/Architecture-02.png" alt="schoolistit architecture" width="100%"/>

 **Existing School Websites**
 Many schools already have WordPress websites.
 The system is designed with the consideration of using these existing websites as a "distributed backend" (i.e. each schools WordPress website would serve the data) This is a way that we naturally impart performance, scalability, and security into the front end user experience.

+**Existing School Systems**
+Google Classroom: the googleapis provides api access to all the data needed for the SchoolListIt app.
+Each GSuite for Ed would need to grant api permissions to SchoolListit.

 ### Roadmap of Core Tools
 **This is just the beginning, where can we go from here?**